 Linked Master of Arts in Humanities - Communications, Geography, Interdisciplinary Studies, Philosophy and Religious Studies, Visual Studies, and Women's Studies.

-The linked degree programs make it possible for exceptional majors in Art History, Art Studio, Communication, Fine Arts, Geography, Individualized Interdisciplinary Studies, Philosophy, and Women's Studies to take up to 12 hours of graduate courses while completing their undergraduate degree and to gain a head start on a graduate degree.
+The linked degree programs make it possible for exceptional majors in Art History, Communication, Fine Arts, Geography, Individualized Interdisciplinary Studies, Philosophy, Visual Studies, and Women's Studies to take up to 12 hours of graduate courses while completing their undergraduate degree and to gain a head start on a graduate degree.
 Up to 12 graduate credits taken may be counted toward both the undergraduate and the graduate degree.
+Students in the linked program must earn a minimum of 150 credit hours (120 discrete credit hours for the undergraduate degree and 30 discrete credit hours for the graduate degree).
 Students interested in pursuing the linked program should carefully plan their undergraduate course of study considering the requirements of the program.

 To be admitted to the Certificate programs as an undergraduate, students must be juniors or seniors in any major with a GPA of 3.25 or better.
 Undergraduates must maintain a 3.5 GPA in certificate-related courses to be able to earn the certificate.
 Undergraduates must be enrolled in the graduate sections of certificate-related courses for those credits to count toward the certificate.

 Interested students who meet the admission requirements should apply to the humanities graduate program director as soon as possible after completing the required 60 undergraduate hours.
 In consultation with the undergraduate advisor for their department and the humanities graduate program director, students will: